 - Bonus rounds

-- On NTSC machines, a slight slowdown could occur every few seconds.
+- On NTSC models, a slight slowdown could occur every few seconds.

-- The pellet eaten sound effect is now less loud.
+- Now the pellet eaten sound effect is less loud.

 - Replaced the pellet eaten sound effect.

 - Added an attract mode.